support@grizzlyshelter.ca | 1 833 GET-GRIZ (438-4749) | Canada-wide Shipping

 Note, we sell our shelter kits across Canada, and don't get involved in permitting or engineers drawings.
 Every city and province is different with their requirements, but read below for general direction.
 That said, if you are in the Greater Toronto Area or nearby regions, you may with to visit getmypermit.ca for help.

-Need Help Deciding What Shelter to Buyer?
+Need Help Deciding What Shelter to Buy?

 See 2024 buyers guides below;